 Most child and family social worker jobs are full-time positions.
 While the majority of their work may be conducted during normal businesses hours, social workers may also be required to be available on evenings or weekends to meet with children and families in need.

 Most child and family social workers are employed by government organizations like Child Protective services (CPS).
 However, child and family social workers may also find employment with hospitals, private counseling practices, nonprofit organizations, or foster care facilities.

-Can I Become a Child and Family Social Worker?
+How To Become a Child and Family Social Worker